gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 issue, he has abandoned some earlier position, can be found in Stephen Gerencser's book *The Skeptic’s Oakeshott*.
 Here

-Oakeshott never uses the term "absolute idealism" in experience and its modes, And only reluctantly talks about the absolute at all, so Gerencser's use of the term to describe Oakeshott's early philosophy is already questionable.
+Oakeshott never uses the term "absolute idealism" in experience and its modes, and only reluctantly talks about the absolute at all (1933: 46-47), so Gerencser's use of the term to describe Oakeshott's early philosophy is already questionable.
+But he nevertheless goes on to claim: "In both 'Political Philosophy' and 'The Voice of Poetry' Oakeshott has lost his faith in the notion of 'experience without reservation'..."
+(2000: 38).

+Firstly, it is very strange to assert that Oakeshott had "faith" in "experience without reservation": that, for him was a statement of the nature of philosophy, and hardly a matter of faith.
+Moreover, as we will see in the next section, the essay "Political Philosophy," far from showing any loss of "faith" in "experience without reservation," in fact, restates that as the nature of philosophy using new imagery.

 ## Going Fishing